 2.10.
 Adopt procedures to minimize the amount of cargo residues left on board the ships.

 2.11.
 Facilitate the discharge of solid bulk cargo residues ashore, including hold sweepings.

 2.12.
 Recover as much as possible off specification products (i.e. products captured in storm water sumps and effluent treatment works) or reintroduce them into the handling process.

 Note: Not applicable to terminals that handle multiple dry bulk products because of cross contamination risks.

 3.1.
 Implement all applicable best practices listed at level 2.

 3.2.
 Produce an annual inventory of all waste being generated during the participant’s direct activities (administrative and/or site operations).

 3.3.
-Conduct a waste audit every three years to identify the types and amount of waste being generated during the participant’s direct activities (administrative and/or site operations).
+Conduct a waste audit every five (5) years to identify the types and amount of waste being generated during the participant’s direct activities (administrative and/or site operations).

 Note: The inventory or audit does not include waste generated from demolition or construction projects.